agusk/SymmetricCrypto/README.md

 ## SymmetricCrypto

-Sample of Symmetric Cryptographic in Java.
+Sample of Symmetric Cryptography in Java.